mawusikpodo/Audiofy/README.md

 ## Project Name

-Audiofy - An API for sharing audio files between users.
+Audiofy - An app for sharing audio files between users.

 ## Introduction

-Audiofy is a Node.js-based API built with Express.js, MongoDB, and Cloudinary.
+Audiofy is a Node.js-based app built with Express.js, MongoDB, Cloudinary and React Native.
 It allows users to share audio files seamlessly.
 This README provides essential information to get you started.

 ### Landing Page